 How Does Organic Traffic Looks Like

 Using the right keywords AND optimizing them for SEO can reward your site with a lot of traffic.
 To prove my point, here’s a snapshot of my traffic sources for January 2018.
-As you can see, it contributes the biggest percentage and best of all, it’s free.
+As you can see, it contributes to the biggest percentage and best of all, it’s free.

 Of course, this number didn’t just generate by itself overnight.
-It takes time and effort in mapping out the keywords that are most relevant to my niche AND creating boatload of content with it.
+It takes time and effort in mapping out the keywords that are most relevant to my niche AND creating a boatload of content with it.
 Along the process, my website gets ranked for more keywords that I never would have thought of and that is how the traffic gradually piles up.

 Keyword Research Isn’t Rocket Science

 When you first enter the scene, it may seem impossible to rank for anything or triumph over the big guys, and that’s only natural because your website is still new.
 It certainly doesn’t dictate that you’ll never rank at all.
-The good thing about organic traffic is that there’s always new keyword opportunities to tap into.
+The good thing about organic traffic is that there are always new keyword opportunities to tap into.

 You see, as more people use Google to search for specific things in their daily lives, new long-tail keywords are being ‘discovered’ every day.
 Each of them carries a potential for your content to promote a new idea, a service or a product to a new set of audience.